Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: EXPERIMENTS

 \subsubsection{BI3 Layer}

 As a critical component of our MCI model, the BI3 layer incorporates LPE and GDFA modules.
-The LPE module enhances feature representation through local perception enhancement,improving the model's sensitivity to multi-scale changes.
+The LPE module enhances feature representation through local perception enhancement, improving the model's sensitivity to multi-scale changes.
 The GDFA module effectively integrates the differential information, allowing the model to capture the change area more accurately.
 In Table \ref{tab:Ablation_BI3}, we conducted ablation experiments on the effectiveness of the LPE and GDFA modules.
-The baseline utilizes Transformer encoding layers to process bi-temporal features.
-The experimental results show that integrating the LPE and GDFA modules leads to improved performance in both change detection and change captioning tasks.
+The baseline utilizes Transformer encoding layers to process bi-temporal features. {The experimental results show that integrating the LPE and GDFA modules leads to improved performance in two change interpretation tasks, especially in change captioning. }